xoomsday/ler/README.md

         *   **Intuitive Display Controls**: Font size, line height, and font face are managed with "pill" shaped controls that always show the current value.
+        *   **Progress Indicator**: A progress indicator is now displayed, showing the current page number and total pages for CBZ files, and the percentage completed for EPUB files.
         *   **Dynamic Help**: A help screen showing keyboard shortcuts can be brought up at any time by pressing the `?` key.
 The content of this screen is context-aware, showing only the shortcuts relevant to the current view (EPUB or CBZ).
+    *   **Text-to-Speech (TTS)**:
+        *   Read the current page's text aloud.
+        *   Play, pause, and stop controls for TTS.
+        *   Automatically turns to the next page and continues reading.
     *   **Keyboard Navigation**:
         *   **For All Views**:
             *   `ArrowLeft` / `ArrowRight`: Navigate between pages.